Cliveo/Cliveo.github.io/_posts/2024-11-22-welcome-to-jekyll.markdown

 This is an extension of my previous blog, so look there if you want the details of how to create the certificate locally in the way that I use it in my post pack event.

-You can find example code that I’ve provided on github here.
+You can find example code that I’ve provided on [github here](https://github.com/Cliveo/ManagedIdentityPlugin){:target="_blank"}
+.

 My main motivation was I wanted the ability to use some of the azure libraries that provide clients to communicate with azure resources.
-My example currently works with the BlobServiceClient.
+My example currently works with the `BlobServiceClient`.

 # Step 1: Signing the package

-My event requires a certificate called ManagedIdentityPlugin to be in the users personal certificates.
-(Check my previous blog if you need help doing this)
+My event requires a certificate called `ManagedIdentityPlugin` to be in the users personal certificates.
+(Check my previous blog if you need help doing this)`

 First I found I had to download that certificate & install it in Trusted Root Certificate Authority (this is for nuget sign to work below)